D.A.F.T.: A Story About Dogs, Androids, Firemen and Tomatoes

-D.A.F.T.: A Story About Dogs, Androids, Firemen and Tomatoes is a video collection by French electronic music duo Daft Punk that was released on 28 March 2000.
+D.A.F.T.: A Story About Dogs, Androids, Firemen and Tomatoes is a video collection by French electronic music duo Daft Punk that was released on March 28, 2000.
 It features music videos of six tracks from their album Homework (1997).
-Though its title derives from the appearance of dogs ("Da Funk" and "Fresh"), androids ("Around the World"), firemen ("Burnin'"), and tomatoes ("Revolution 909") in the videos, there is no cohesive plot connecting any of the episodes.
+Though its title derives from the appearance of dogs ("Da Funk" and "Fresh"), androids ("Around the World"), firemen ("Burnin'"), and tomatoes ("Revolution 909") in the videos, there is no actual cohesive plot connecting any of the episodes.

 The video features four singles and an album track from their critically acclaimed debut album, Homework.
 Each of the music videos features a "making of" documentary, except for the album track "Rollin' & Scratchin'", whose music video is a live performance in Los Angeles, California.